MaciejCieslik1/MaciejCieslik1/README.md

   Second-year student specializing in Computer Science.

 ## 💡 Goals
-I’m always looking to improve my programming skills, especially in low-level system design and game development.
+I’m always looking to improve my programming skills, especially in creating web apps and game development.
 I also aim to explore more advanced topics in computer architecture and graphics rendering.

 ## 📬 Contact
 - **LinkedIn**: [Maciej Cieślik](https://www.linkedin.com/in/maciej-cie%C5%9Blik-1ab60a290/)